jf-tech/omniparser/doc/gettingstarted.md

         if err == io.EOF {
             break
         }
-        // output contains the []byte of the ingested and transformed record.
+        // output contains a []byte of the ingested and transformed record.
     }
 ```